Professional Supervision

 My (abbreviated) story…

-Since then I’ve poured myself into learning all that I can about helping people heal their relationship to food and body and I can say that, without a doubt, professional supervision has been the single most valuable investment I’ve made in growing my confidence and skills as a clinician.
-I am so thrilled to now offer this service to other clinicians!
+Since then, I’ve poured myself into learning everything I can about helping people heal their relationship with food and body.
+And honestly?
+Professional supervision has been the single most valuable investment I’ve made for my growth and confidence as a clinician.
+I’m so excited to now offer that same support to other clinicians.

-I specialize in outpatient, adult eating disorder treatment, Intuitive Eating, and weight inclusive practice, with a special interest in binge eating disorder, perceived loss-of-control or compulsive eating, emotional eating, chronic dieting, and body image distress.
-I have experience working with the full range of eating disorder diagnoses in the outpatient, adult population and am happy to support you with these cases, too!
+I specialize in outpatient, adult eating disorder treatment, Intuitive Eating, and weight-inclusive practice.
+I have a particular interest in binge eating disorder, compulsive or loss-of-control eating, emotional eating, chronic dieting, and body image distress.
+I’ve also worked with the full range of eating disorder diagnoses in outpatient adult care and am happy to support you with these cases, too.

 Why Supervision?